LukaszSztukiewicz/AlgorithmicTechniquesComparison/README.md

     chmod +x ./scripts/bash/env-setup.sh
     ./scripts/bash/env-setup.sh "YOUR_PROJECT_NAME_IN_QUOTATION_MARKS"
 ```
-If the there is an error "ptest command is not found" simply load your terminal source file:
+If the there is an error simply load your terminal source file:
 ```
-    . ~/.zshrc
+    . ~/.zshrc #or whichever shell you are using
 ```
 ### Usage
 Add a C++ source file: